SolutionGuidance/psm/INSTALL.md

 resources it would take to continue development support for WebSphere deployment.

+Note that the repository currently depends on access to a Oracle database.
+We intend to shift towards Postgresql in order to eliminate a proprietary dependency.

 # WIP: Preliminary installation instructions for pesp-jboss/

 Very preliminary instructions for actually getting a test version of